 After dinner, we sat and visited with Deb and Massi under the stars on the patio outside before heading to bed for a wonderful night’s sleep.
 Honestly, does it get any better than this?

-The next morning, after sleeping like babies in the comfy bed, we woke to a farm fresh breakfast spread filled with breads, meats and cheeses and a host of other delectable treats, including homemade cakes and jams.
+The next morning, after sleeping like babies in the comfy bed, we woke to a farm fresh breakfast spread.
+We enjoyed a table filled with breads, meats and cheeses and a host of other delectable treats, including homemade cakes and jams.

 We want to thank Andrea and his wife Elisa and everyone at Villa Ambra for hosting us and making us feel like a part of their incredible family.
 We can’t wait to come back.